Latest on COVID-19 Pandemic

-Now as winter rolls in with the new subvariants of Omicron on the rise, the start of flu season adds another level of risk for many who are the most vulnerable.
-There is increased concern as currently three respiratory virus threats are on the rise in the Americas, COVID-19, RSV (respiratory syncytial virus), and the seasonal flu.
+Even as the May 11 date is announced, the latest Omicron subvariant XBB.1.5 has spread rapidly with different leading symptoms that include muscle pain.
+There also is the the fact that three respiratory virus threats are active in the Americas – COVID-19, RSV (respiratory syncytial virus), and the seasonal flu.
 Vaccines are available for COVID-19 and the flu, but no vaccine exists yet for RSV, a respiratory virus that is appearing with increased frequency in the very young, the elderly and people with chronic conditions.

-Some medical experts worry about a “tripledemic” this winter.
-They fear that RSV , the flu, and COVID-19 will all peak at the same time.
-So many sick patients at once could cripple our struggling healthcare system.
-Hospitals are already running out of beds, causing many people to travel long distances for treatments.
+Some medical experts have feared a “tripledemic” with RSV, the flu, and COVID-19 all peaking at the same time.
 Protect yourself and your family by avoiding others who are sick, getting your flu shot, and staying up to date on your COVID-19 vaccines.
 READ MORE about the triple threat.

 Vaccines, however, offer the most hopeful view of the Pandemic.
-And the booster shot becomes more important with the spread of BA.5 and new subvariants.
+And the booster shot becomes more important with the spread of the new subvariants.
 Updated vaccines now provide an effective booster.

 Nearly 20 million lives were saved by COVID-19 vaccines during their first year of implementation, according to a new study.
 The researchers concluded that 600,000 more deaths could have been prevented if international immunization targets of 40% had been met by the end of 2021.
 The data spanned 185 countries and territories.
 READ MORE about the vaccine success.